 as any good theatrical event gets reviewed by the critics.

 Unfortunately, between some of the things that the candidates said and the vast number of issues that they never mentioned at all, the future doesn't look too bright in the seeing-things-how-they-really-are department.
 They tripped over each other praising domestic oil and gas extraction, arguing over who is the better friend to fossil fuel energy.
 Obama gushed excitedly about the 100 years worth of natural gas energy that we are starting to extract and consume.
 He even dragged up that old chestnut "clean coal" pointing out its rightful place in his energy policies.
 This is the same President who has been talking about the threat of climate change and our need to cut carbon emissions.
 But at this point in the campaign, it must be that the message isn't selling well with potential voters so any acknowledgement of the problem was jettisoned for the debate performance; better to not remind voters about such a downer issue.
-Until climate change can be monetized and traded for profit, its not going to have much appeal for the voting public.

 Our two candidates certainly had their lists of important points to make.
 But someone must have chosen too big of a font, because there was only room for one: growing the middle class, saving the middle class, raising (or lowering) taxes on the middle class, finding middle class jobs, yearning for the middle class of days gone by.
 It turns out that we must not have any more poor people in this country, because neither candidate ever finds a minute to mention them, let alone talk about any problems they may face.
 When they were asked a simple question by a man with a job that didn't cover his living expenses, both Romney and Obama waxed pathetically about how their rival tax policies would create an economy that would lift all boats and get good jobs to all.
 As they evaded that specific content of the question, neither seemed to have the vaguest idea about how hard it is to survive with today's wages and prices.
 They both spoke enthusiastically about how Pell grants and student loans are making college achievable for more young Americans, but they don't seem to have a clue about the crushing blow to our economy and our citizenry that result from the disconnect between lending costs and available wages.
 Their vision of America seems to be limited to the Cosby and Cleaver families.